Adelsamir01/MIPS-processor/README.md

 # MIPS Single cycle processor
-As part of computer architicture end of course project, using verilog:  a single cycle **MIPS** has been implemented.
+As part of computer architecture end of course project, using verilog: a single cycle MIPS has been implemented.